senyosimpson/blog/blog/content/posts/grokking-grpc.md

 image: https://grpc.io/img/icons/feature-3.svg
 ---

-If you are similar to me, you've kept hearing about gRPC but have little idea of what it actually is, what its use cases are and why everyone keeps speaking about it.
+If you are similar to me, you've heard about gRPC countless times but have little idea of what it actually is, what its use cases are and why everyone keeps speaking about it.
 Initially, I thought it must be *another* buzzword being thrown around.
 Fortunately, I was wrong 😆.
 I've spent a couple of days reading and learning more about it.
-This blog post is a comprehensive summary of all I've learned.
+This blog post is a summary of all I've learned.
 I hope you enjoy it!

-# What is Remote Procedure Call?
+# What is Remote procedure call?

-Remote Procedure Call (RPC) is a communication protocol used between web services.
-The central idea around RPC is to allow a client application to execute a procedure (function) on a server application as if the procedure was running locally.
+Remote procedure call (RPC) is a communication protocol used between web services.
+The central idea around RPC is to allow a client application to execute a procedure (function) on a server application as if the procedure is running locally.
 The networking details are abstracted away from the developer making it simple to use.

 To concretize it, a bird's eye view of a typical RPC flow: